-- To engage positively and proactively with the academic community in the Law Faculty and in OSGA, and to play an active role in the administrative work of the Nissan Institute of Japanese Studies; - To create, organize and participate in Oxford University wide conferences, workshops and other intellectual and cultural events in collaborations with other institutions of the University, including TORCH/Schwarzman Centre for the Humanities, Ashmolean Museum, Pitt Rivers Museum, Oxford Japan Office, Divisions of Humanities, Social Sciences, and Natural Sciences; - To participate in the development and implementation of taught Masters and doctoral degree programmes, including supervising and examining students; - To contribute to the development and delivery of the curriculum portfolio including teaching, assessment and quality enhancement in interdisciplinary and/or specialist modules; - To take part in University examining for undergraduates and graduates as and when requested to do so: - To participate in and organise seminars for the Nissan Institute of Japanese Studies/St. Antony's College, and to contribute towards other College activities, proportionate to the balance of the role.
+- To engage positively and proactively with the academic community in OSGA, and to play an active role in the administrative work of OSGA; - To create, organize and participate in Oxford University wide conferences, workshops and other intellectual and cultural events in collaborations with other institutions of the University, including the Division of Social Sciences; - To contribute to the development and delivery of the curriculum portfolio including teaching, assessment and quality enhancement in interdisciplinary and/or specialist modules;

-1 Departments use 'stint units' to measure teaching and supervision contributions and, overall, the level of expected teaching and supervision is equivalent to a standard two-two teaching load in North America.
+&lt;sup>1 Departments use 'stint units' to measure teaching and supervision contributions and, overall, the level of expected teaching and supervision is equivalent to a standard two-two teaching load in North America.
 Various amounts of stint are assigned to different teaching and supervision activities, for example, supervision of a doctoral student counts for 24 stint units per year, and lectures, tutorials, class teaching all count towards stint (one hour paired tutorial, 1 unit; one hour lecture, 3 units; one doctoral student, 24 units; and other types of teaching to be weighted proportionally).
 This tariff is subject to local variation.